How You Can Help

 Corporations, Businesses, Schools & Civic Groups

 Businesses, schools, and civic groups can participate in gleaning and grow food in gardens on site or at a community garden.
 Working together to support the community is a wonderful way to build your team and strengthen bonds among your group.
-For more information about how your group can get involved, contact a local Maine Harvest for Hunger coordinator.
+For more information about how your group can get involved, contact your local Extension office.

 Master Gardener Volunteers